Cloud-Optimized Geospatial Formats Overview

 • The metadata is stored external to the data files themselves.
 The data itself is often reorganized and compressed into many files which can be accessed according to which chunks the user is interested in.

-What is Kerchunk?
+What is Virtual Zarr?

 Zarr Specs in Development